markwryan/modernizing-legacy-systems/PITCHME.md

 * lesson learned: the more self-contained the better

 Note:
-How we decided on a subject to first try and split out.
+How to decide on a subject to first try and split out.
 Note that having a single team working on the project makes things easier, also talk about how picking a more self-contained, or one with few internal dependencies might be easier

 ---

 ### moving to a new repo

+* created a new repository
+* copied the project to the root directory
+* deleted everything else
+* pushed to new remote

 +++

-created a new repository

-+++

-copied the project to the root directory

-+++

-pushed to new remote
+a clean break

+Note:
+no expectation to pull in changes from the monolith after the change.
+Importance of a single team.
 ---

-### splitting up with git
-* move project to it's own separate repository
-* keep history

----

 ### dev life improvements

-the smaller project lead to faster load times and better overall performance in our IDE compared to loading the entire monolith
+* faster load times and better overall performance in our IDE
+* resharper

 ---

 ### splitting out libraries

+* needed libraries to be available outside the monolith

++++

+* published libraries from the monolith

++++

+* quickly became unruly
+* messy, difficult to version

 ---
 ### packaging

 +++